D'elles

-D'elles is the twenty-second studio album and thirteenth French-language album by Canadian singer Celine Dion, released by Columbia Records on 18 May 2007.
-It is a concept album which features thirteen songs written by influential female authors from France and Quebec, including: Françoise Dorin, Christine Orban, Nina Bouraoui, Marie Laberge, Lise Payette, Denise Bombardier, Nathalie Nechtschein, Jovette Alice Bernier, Janette Bertrand and George Sand.
-The themes throughout this album centre on "woman"; the album's title is a play on the title of her earlier album D'eux (1995), replacing the third person plural masculine or neutral pronoun eux with the feminine elles.
+D'elles (lit.
+'About them' or 'From them') is the twenty-second studio album and thirteenth French-language album by Canadian singer Celine Dion.
+It was released by Columbia Records on 18 May 2007.
+D'elles is a concept album containing 13 songs written by prominent female authors from France and Quebec, including Françoise Dorin, Christine Orban, Nina Bouraoui, Marie Laberge, Lise Payette, Denise Bombardier, Nathalie Nechtschein, Jovette Bernier, Janette Bertrand, and George Sand.
+Its themes focus on womanhood, and the title plays on Dion's earlier album D'eux (1995), replacing the masculine or neutral pronoun eux with the feminine elles.

-The first single, "Et s'il n'en restait qu'une (je serais celle-là)" reached number one in France and number two in Quebec.
-It was followed by another Quebec top ten single, "Immensité".

-D'elles received favourable reviews from music critics, some of whom noticed that it was Dion's most ambitious project in a long time.
-On the commercial level, the album debuted at number one in Canada and France, and also topped the chart in Wallonia (Belgium) and reached number three in Switzerland.
-It was certified two times platinum in Canada, platinum in France, and gold in Belgium and Switzerland.
+D'elles received positive reviews from music critics, some of whom described it as Dion's most ambitious project in years.
+It was nominated for Album of the Year and Francophone Album of the Year at the Juno Awards of 2008.
+Commercially, D'elles debuted at number one in Canada and France, topped the chart in Belgium's Wallonia, and reached number three in Switzerland.
+It was certified double platinum in Canada, platinum in France, and gold in Belgium and Switzerland.
+The first single, "Et s'il n'en restait qu'une (je serais celle-là)", reached number one in France and number two in Quebec.
+The second single, "Immensité", became another top ten entry in Quebec.